 (3) Amounts for 2022 include cash retention awards for Messrs.
 Grzebinski and O'Neil of \$416,667 and \$125,000, respectively, pursuant to their incentive and retention award agreements as discussed on page 36; an automobile allowance, 401(k) Plan match and group life insurance for Messrs.
 Grzebinski, Kumar, and O'Neil and Mss.
-Husted that would otherwise be included in this column was negative for 2022.
+Husted and Clarke; as well as club memberships for Messrs.
+Grzebinski and O'Neil.
+The change in value of accumulated benefits under one of the Company's pension plans for Mr. O'Neil and Ms. Husted that would otherwise be included in this column was negative for 2022.
 The Company's contributions for 2022 under the Profit Sharing Plan and Deferred Compensation Plan for Key Employees, and any discretionary contributions under the 401(k) Plan, which would otherwise be included in this column, have not been determined as of the date of this Proxy Statement.
 Amounts for 2021 include cash retention awards for Messrs.
-Grzebinski and O'Neil of \$416,667 and \$125,000, respectively, pursuant to their incentive and retention awards agreements as discussed on page 36; an automobile allowance for Messrs.
+Grzebinski and O'Neil of \$416,667 and \$125,000, respectively, pursuant to their incentive and retention award agreements as discussed on page 36; an automobile allowance for Messrs.
 Grzebinski, Kumar and O'Neil and Mss.
 Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
 Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
+Husted and Clarke; a one-time payment to Mr. Kumar of \$238,875 which takes into account the cash bonus payment for 2021 from his former employer that he forfeited when joining the Company, as well as club memberships for Messrs.
+Grzebinski and O'Neil.
+The change in value of accumulated benefits under one of the Company's pension plans for Mr. O'Neil and Ms. Husted that would otherwise be included in this column was negative for 2021.
+For 2021, the Company's contributions under the Profit Sharing Plan were \$14,500 each to Messrs.
 Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
+Husted and Clarke and \$2,273 to Mr. Kumar.
+For 2021, the Company's contributions under the Deferred Compensation Plan for Key Employees were as follows: \$54,200 to Mr. Grzebinski, \$21,570 to Mr. O'Neil, \$10,337 to Ms. Husted, and \$7,976 to Ms. Clarke.
+For 2021, discretionary contributions under the 401(k) Plan were \$3,840 to Mr. Grzebinski and \$311 to Ms. Husted.
+Amounts for 2020 include 401(k) Plan match, group life insurance and an automobile allowance for Messrs.
 Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
+Husted and Clarke; club memberships for Messrs.
+Grzebinski and O'Neil; and air travel on the previously owned Company plane that was considered personal income under Internal Revenue Service regulations for family members to attend customer events for Mr. O'Neil.
+The change in value of accumulated benefits under one of the Company's pension plans for Mr. O'Neil and Ms. Husted for 2020 was \$3,134 and \$5,726, respectively.
+For 2020, the Company's contributions under the Profit Sharing Plan were \$14,250 each to Messrs.
 Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
-Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
-Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan match and group life insurance for Messrs.
-Grzebinski and O'Neil and Mss.
-Husted and Clarke; 401(k) plan were \$14,500 each to Messrs.
-Grzebinski and O'Neil and Mss.
-Husted and Clarke and \$2,273 to Mr. Kumar.
-For 2021, the Company's contributions under the Profit Sharing Plan were \$3,840 to Mr. Grzebinski, \$10,337 to Ms. Husted, and \$7,976 to Ms. Clarke.
-For 2021, discretionary contributions under the 401(
+Husted. and Clarke.
+For 2020, the Company's contributions under the Deferred Compensation Plan for Key Employees were as follows: \$53,200 to Mr. Grzebinski, \$17,200 to Mr. O'Neil, \$7,680 to Ms. Husted, and \$5,675 to Ms. Clarke.
+For 2020, a discretionary contribution under the 401(k) plan was \$3,728 to Mr. Grzebinski.